 - And so much more.
 The list is practically endless.

-The million-dollar question is, how do you find a good and trustworthy lawyer for your small business for the exact reason that you need one for?
+The million-dollar question is, how do you find a good and trustworthy business lawyer for your small business for whatever reason that you need one for?

 Here are some guidelines to help you make the right decision:

 This is perhaps the number one and most important question that you need to answer.
 The answer to this question will help you determine a lot of other things as it relates to your need, including things like what type of lawyer you need, what a “reasonable” amount of money is that you should be prepared to spend in retaining a lawyer, and even up the question of if you even truly need a lawyer in the first place.